Sirrah91/HMI_to_SP/v1.0/README.md

 # Compilation

 To compile the code into executable binaries that can be run on a cluster, a script `./compile.sh` is provided.
 This script compiles all necessary source files and prepares the executables.
-To run the compilation, simply execute
+To run the compilation, follow these steps:

+1. Navigate to the project directory.
+2. Run the following command in your terminal:

    ```bash
    ./compile.sh
    ```
+3. The script will handle the compilation process and output the binaries in the appropriate directory.
+Once the compilation is complete, the executables will be ready to run on your cluster.

+> *Note: Ensure that the necessary compilers and dependencies are installed before running the script.
+If you encounter any issues, check the installation requirements or consult the system administrator for support.*